maptime/maptime.github.io/_posts/2018-06-07-tap-tap-is-this-thing-on.md

 but they're _definitely_ shoes worth filling! just gotta find a groove.
 In the meantime, we hope your maptimes are going as maptimey as ever.

 #### Updates:
 A few of our admins met online in January and thought maybe it's time for the first "maptime census" or a "roll call" of sorts.
-Why? so we can all help keep the active chapter and organizer listings up to date.
-Why? so folks can find chapters to attend in their community or fill roles and revive hibernating chapters.
+Why?
+So we can all help keep the active chapter and organizer listings up to date.
+Why?
+So folks can find chapters to attend in their community or fill roles and revive hibernating chapters.

 Like a phonebook -- or any directory, really -- it's best when kept up to date.
 Turns out it's June now so maybe we should get a move on it :) (where does the time go!?)

 #### How you can help:
 Drop us a line.
 Say hi!
 Let us know how you and your chapter are doing. (or how you're not doing, because thats totally ok too)